IMFs and Ion–Dipole Forces

 3. Dipole–Induced Dipole Forces

-Occur when a polar molecule induces a temporary dipole in a nonpolar molecule, with attraction between oppositely charged dipoles.
+Dipole-Induced Forces occur when a polar molecule induces a temporary dipole in a nonpolar molecule.
+This causes an attraction between oppositely charged dipoles.

 - Strength increases with: